anartovich/streams-open-docs/content/en/docs/streams/quickstart.md

 ## Review

-You have learned how to create a topic with AMPLIFY Streams and automatically publish content thanks to Streams HTTP Poller publisher.
+You have learned how to create a topic with Streams and automatically publish content thanks to Streams HTTP Poller publisher.
 You have also learned, as a consumer, how to subscribe to a topic thanks to Server-Sent Events.